richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 Rollback in Iceberg allows you to revert the table's state to a specific snapshot, undoing any subsequent changes.
 This is useful in scenarios where data corruption, accidental deletion, or unwanted changes occur.
 By rolling back to a previous snapshot, you can restore the table to its desired state.

 **Key Points on Rollback:**
- * Rollback to a Snapshot: You can roll back the table by specifying a snapshot ID that corresponds to the point in time you wish to revert to.
+ * Rollback to a Snapshot: You can roll back the table by specifying a snapshotid that corresponds to the point in time you wish to revert to.
  * How it works: The rollback operation rewrites the table to the state of the specified snapshot, effectively "reverting" any changes made after that snapshot.
  * Usage: Rollback can be useful in production environments where you need to ensure data integrity and recover from accidental modifications.